watercolor-games/the-peacenet/README.md

 ## Compiling the code

-To compile the code, simply clone the repository, and open it in Visual Studio.
-Then, set `ShiftOS.WinForms` as your startup project by right-clicing it in **Solution Explorer**.
-Then, hit **F5** to compile and run the game.
+To compile the ShiftOS project, first, make sure you have Visual Studio Community installed (recommended version: 2015).
+Then, install **MonoGame 3.6** from [here](http://www.monogame.net/downloads/).
+After installing these dependencies, open up **`ShiftOS_TheReturn.sln`** in Visual Studio.

+Then, set the `ShiftOS.Frontend` project as your startup project, by right-clicking it in Solution Explorer and clicking "Set As StartUp Project".
+Then, fucking smash that F5 key and watch as ShiftOS comes to life.

 ## Where the hell is the **Issues** tab?
 This can't be GitHub!